nexusformat/definitions/manual/source/datarules.rst

 and is appropriate for machine sorting.
 It is recommended to add an explicit time zone, otherwise the local time zone is assumed per ISO8601.
+The norm is that if there is no time zone, it is assumed local time, however, when a file moves from one country to another it is undefined.
+If the local time zone is written, the ambiguity is gone.

 .. _ISO 8601: http://www.w3.org/TR/NOTE-datetime
 .. [#] ISO 8601: http://www.w3.org/TR/NOTE-datetime